Is Virgin Olive Oil Better Than Olive Oil?

 To qualify as extra virgin olive oil, it is an olive oil of less than 0.8% acidity and has no taste defects.
 In practice, the very best extra virgin olive oils have acidity levels much lower.
 Morocco Gold extra virgin olive oil is consistently below 0.5%, normally around 0.25% to 0.3% depending on the weather conditions throughout the growing season.

 Extra Virgin olive oil is completely natural.
 It is not treated with chemicals or altered by temperature.
-It is typically has a golden-green colour, with a distinctive fresh, green flavour and a light peppery finish.
+It is typically a golden-green colour, with a distinctive fresh, green flavour and a light peppery finish.

 Best Extra Virgin Olive Oil Is Extra Virgin Olive Oil: